adhamhshm/giggers-app/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You will need to use [Grafbase](https://grafbase.com/) fo this application.
-In this project the Grafbase setup as below:
+You will need to use [Grafbase](https://grafbase.com/) for this application.
+In this project, the Grafbase setup as below:

 ```bash
 # to install Grafbase to project
 npm install @grafbase/sdk --save-dev

 # to initialize setup
 npx grafbase init --config-format typescript

 # to start dev environment via http://127.0.0.1:4000
 npx grafbase@0.24 dev
 ```